DanielBV/Sonar-Plugin-New-Language-Example/README.md

 * **org.sonar.mylanguage**: Includes the two classes that act as the entry point of the plugin: `MyLanguagePlugin` and `MyLanguageSquidSensor`.
 * **plugin**: Contains the classes associated with the plugin.
 * **rules**: Contains (you guessed it) the classes that implements the rules.
+* **parser?**: This template doesn't contain a parser.
+But if you are going to parse anything serious you should add one.

 The classes `MyLanguagePlugin`, `MyLanguage`, `MyLanguageQualityProfile` and `MyLanguageRuleRepository` declare what the plugins do.
 Meanwhile `MyLanguageSquidSensor` contains some configuration and also is the entry point of the plugin.
 You can implement the method `execute` as you wish.
 I extracted the necessary configuration from the context and delegated the analysis to the class `MyLanguageScanner`.

 ## How to use it
 The plugin is already functional.
+Before you change things you should [install it in a Sonarqube instance and check it's working](#installing-the-plugin).

 To create your own plugin from it you should change several things.
 To begin with, replace every "MyLanguage" with the name of the language in the name and contents of each file.

 Also you probably want to add a parser to the plugin.
 You can use any parser you want (SSLR, ANTLR, Javacc, etc).
 The parser should be called from the method `scanFile` of the file `MyLanguageScanner.java`.

 ### Adding new rules
-Every rule takes the same data object (a  `MyLanguageRuleContext`).
-So you should store all the information the rules need in that object.
+Every rule must implement the class `MyLanguageCheck`.
+This inteface contains a single method, `scan`, which takes an argument of type `MyLanguageRuleContext`.
+This class must contain all the information that every rule needs , so you should store all the information the rules need in that object.
+The Rule Context also includes the issues raised by rules.

 Then create a class that implements `MyLanguageCheck`.
-The method `scan` should check if the rule is broken, and if it is, it should generate an issue and sotore it in the `MyLanguageRuleContext`.

-Once the class is implemented, it must be added to the Rule Repository and activated in the quality profile.
+Finally the rule must be added to the Rule Repository and activated in the quality profile.

 #### Addding a rule to the Rule Repository
 There are three ways of adding a rule to the Rule Repository: